ahishaperera/Graded-Lab-Assignment-CLI-Modules-1-4-/Question1/explanation.md

 ### Command: echo "Linux user environment verified" > user_info.txt
 This command creates a file named user_info.txt and writes the specified line into it, confirming that the user environment has been verified.

+### Command: wc -c user_info.txt
+This command counts the number of characters present in the file user_info.txt, helping verify the file’s content integrity.